webskel/cli/README.md

 The `webskel new` command creates a new application from a specified skeleton.
-For example, the following command will create a "myapp" directory using the `@webskel/ruby-graphql-webpack-react` skeleton:
+For example, the following command will create a "myapp" directory using the `ruby-typescript-graphql-webpack-preact` skeleton:

     user@localhost$ webskel new ruby-typescript-graphql-webpack-preact myapp

 #### webskel ls

-The `webskel ls` command lists all available skeletons.
+The `webskel ls` command lists all available skeletons by name.
 These skeletons are located in the [share/webskel/](share/webskel) directory, which is typically installed relative to `/usr/local`:

 	user@localhost webskel ls